All Episodes

 Don't shake your head.

-What do you what do you bet the major I'll bet you it's 90% believe it.
+I'll bet you it's 90% believe it.

-It's what the race hustlers said, it's what was still promulgated as the reality of that story for months afterwards.
+It's what was still promulgated as the reality of that story for months afterwards.

-People have been pr have been encouraged to believe that.
+People have been encouraged to believe that.

-That's where this whole black lives matter thing sprung up.
+That's where this whole Black Lives Matter thing sprung up.

 No, that proves you're not sensitive to the cause if you think all lives matter.

-Anyway, the majority of students there, the majority of people just want this over so they get back to some sense of normalcy there.
+Anyway, the majority of students there, the majority of people, just want this over so they get back to some sense of normalcy there.

 Let me read you the last demand.

-We demand, this is demand eight, we demand that the University of Missouri increases funding, resources, which is funding, and personnel for the social justice centers on campus for the purpose of hiring additional professionals,
+We demand that the University of Missouri increases funding, resources, which is funding, and personnel for the social justice centers on campus for the purpose of hiring additional professionals,

-particularly those of color, boosting outreach and programming across campus, and increasing campus-wide awareness and visibility.
+particularly those of color, boosting outreach and programming across campus and increasing campus-wide awareness and visibility.

-You go through every one of these demands, and there's not a specific complaint of anything.
+You go through every one of these demands and there's not a specific complaint of anything.

 The complaint is white privilege.